eloimoliner/CQTdiff/README.md

 > E. Moliner,J. Lehtinen and V. Välimäki, "Solving audio inverse problems with a diffusion model", submitted to IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Rhodes, Greece May, 2023

-Listen to our [audio samples](http://research.spa.aalto.fi/publications/papers/icassp23-cqt-diff/)
+Read the paper in [arXiv](https://arxiv.org/abs/2210.15228) Listen to our [audio samples](http://research.spa.aalto.fi/publications/papers/icassp23-cqt-diff/)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eloimoliner/CQTdiff/blob/main/notebook/demo.ipynb)

 ## Requirements
 This repository requires Python 3.8+ and Pytorch 1.10+.
-Other packages are listed in requirements.txt.
+Other packages are listed in `requirements.txt`.

 To install the requirements in your environment:
 ```bash